Lawrence Alma-Tadema: Victorian painter

 After his arrival in England, where he was to spend the rest of his life, Alma-Tadema's career was one of continued success.
 He became one of the most famous and highly paid artists of his time, acknowledged and rewarded.
 By 1871 he had met and befriended most of the major Pre-Raphaelite painters and it was in part due to their influence that the artist brightened his palette, varied his hues, and lightened his brushwork.

 In 1872 Alma-Tadema organised his paintings into an identification system by including an opus number under his signature and assigning his earlier pictures numbers as well.
 Portrait of my sister, Artje, painted in 1851, is numbered opus I, while two months before his death he completed Preparations in the Coliseum, opus CCCCVIII.
 Such a system made it more difficult for fakes to be passed off as originals.

-In 1873 Queen Victoria in Council by letters patent made Alma-Tadema and his wife what are still up to the present time the last British Denizens created (the legal process has theoretically not yet been abolished in the United Kingdom), with some limited special rights otherwise only accorded to and enjoyed by British subjects (that is, those would now be called British citizens).
+In 1873 Queen Victoria in Council by letters patent made Alma-Tadema and his wife the last British denizens, with some limited special rights otherwise only accorded to and enjoyed by British subjects; while the legal process has never been formally abolished, Alma-Tadema's case remains the last time it was applied.
 The previous year he and his wife made a journey on the continent that lasted five and a half months and took them through Brussels, Germany, and Italy.
-In Italy Alma-Tadema was able to take in the ancient ruins again; this time he purchased several photographs, mostly of the ruins, which began his immense collection of folios with archival material used in the completion of future paintings.
+In Italy Alma-Tadema was able to take in the ancient ruins again; this time he purchased several photographs, mostly of the ruins, which began his immense collection of archival material used in the completion of future paintings.
 In January 1876, he rented a studio in Rome.
-The family returned to London in April, visiting the Parisian Salon on their way back.
+The family returned to London in April, visiting the Paris Salon on their way back.
 In London he regularly met with fellow-artist Emil Fuchs.